loginmycode/java-learn/src/main/java/ConceptDetails/read-jwt.md

    - How JWT WORKS
    * USER LOGS IN : Client(browser) sends a login credentials to server
-   * Server generates JWT : If credentials are are valid It Contains User data
+   * Server generates JWT : If credentials are valid It Contains User data
 	     It contains Secret key
    * Token sent to client : The JWT is sent back to the client and stored (usually 	       	 in localStorage or a cookie).